New! Orientation to Clinical Research Billing Course (#09155) is available through the LMS

 This device flow chart details the process for filing for Medicare Approval of the Devices.
 Please also see Noridian website:

 UCDMC P&P 2317 DOCUMENTATION OF RESEARCH STUIDES AND PARTICIPANTS IN THE BRIDGE AND ELECTRONIC MEDICAL RECORD SYSTEMS (PDF)

 CTSC SOP #4 Coverage Analysis(PDF - Staff Only)

 CTSC SOP#13 CREATE AND MANAGE RESEARCH STUDIES IN EMR/EPIC (PDF)

 UC Davis Clinical Research Guidebook

-The key Federal law: National Medicare Clinical Trial Policy (also called National Medicare Coverage Determination NCD 310.1)
+The key Federal law and Modifier Information: National Medicare Clinical Trial Policy (also called National Medicare Coverage Determination NCD 310.1)